rvk86/spreadsheet-crud-interface/README.md

 For fields that have {"type": "formula"}, you can set an Arrayformula in the first row of data (https://support.google.com/docs/answer/3093275?hl=en).
 Make sure you cover the a large range of data (e.g. A3:A999), but be careful with selecting the whole row (e.g. A3:A) because this could start adding and endless number of rows.

+It is important that for empty rows, the array formula returns an empty string and not an error or 0.

 Also notice that this requires some setup after adding the first row through the interface.